-I’ve been fortunate to be in business just over 16-years now.
+I’ve been fortunate to be in business just over 18-years now.
 Along the way, I’ve made lots of mistakes (more than most).
 I’ve done some things right and many things wrong.
+I’ve never been scared to fail and I always try to learn from each mistake I make, so I don’t repeat it.
 Looking back, I’ve learned some valuable lessons that would benefit any entrepreneur.

 10 Questions Every Entrepreneur Should Ask Themselves

 The questions you see below are questions every entrepreneur should ask themselves every 90-days, as I see it.
 Answering these questions honestly and objectively will allow you to evaluate your business, and find simple things you can do to improve your bottom line.
 I suggest you go somewhere quiet where you will not be interrupted.
 Good luck!